jeremyfix/deeplearning-lectures/Webpage/01-pytorch-object-detection.md

 ![Object detection : Multiple object prediction with a confidence higher than 0.2](./data/01-pytorch-object-detection/multi_object_prediction.png){width=25%}

 As you see, there are several overlapping predictions.
 This can be eliminated by performing non maximum suppression, as explained in the next sections.

+## A possible solution

+You will find a possible solution in the [LabsSolutions/01-pytorch-object-detection](https://github.com/jeremyfix/deeplearning-lectures/tree/master/LabsSolutions/01-pytorch-object-detection) directory.

 ## Going further